Thanks for emailing that article!

 If you've been told you are a glaucoma suspect, you're in good company — there are several million glaucoma suspects in the USA.

-There are 2 types of glaucoma, open-angle and angle-closure, and suspects for each are different.
+There are 2 main types of glaucoma, open-angle and angle-closure, and suspects for each are different.
 Open-angle suspects have one or more eye findings that suggest a higher risk of having or developing glaucoma than the average person.
-First, their measured eye pressure (IOP) can be higher than the average range.
+For example, their measured eye pressure (IOP) can be higher than the average range.

 If glaucoma is caught when the signs are very early and treatment begun at that time, the risk of developing serious visual loss is quite small.

-Article by Harry A. Quigley, MD — the A. Edward Maumenee Professor and Director of the Glaucoma Center of Excellence at the Wilmer Eye Institute at Johns Hopkins, in Baltimore, Maryland.
-Dr. Quigley has participated in glaucoma studies worldwide and published over 350 peer-reviewed articles.
-Originally published in September 2013 with the title "Round Up the Usual Suspects!"
+Article by Harry A. Quigley, MD.
+Dr. Quigley is the A. Edward Maumenee Professor and Director of the Glaucoma Center of Excellence at the Wilmer Eye Institute at Johns Hopkins, in Baltimore, Maryland.
+He has participated in glaucoma studies worldwide and published over 4,500 peer-reviewed articles.